Governor demands to know why a court placed a now-missing girl with her ‘monster’ of a father

 Manchester Police Chief Allen Aldenberg told reporters Jan.
 12 that he stood behind his department’s work in the case.
 A spokeswoman for the force did not respond Wednesday to a question about whether Sorey had called Manchester police to report Harmony missing before late last year.

-New Hampshire’s Division of Children, Youth and Families has declined to comment on the case.
+New Hampshire’s Division for Children, Youth and Families has declined to comment on the case.

 Mike Lewis, a New Hampshire-based attorney who litigates cases involving children’s civil rights, said that office did not have to abandon Harmony’s case after Montgomery won custody.
 New Hampshire’s child welfare workers still could have conducted the requested home visit and raised any concerns with the Massachusetts court, he said.